What to know before covering the next mass shooting

 Per the Gun Violence Archive, there were 656 mass shootings in 2023.
 “So that describes the problem as very massive,” Mascia said.

 Then, the definition gets even narrower for other news outlets and the Violence Project, which tracks mass shootings.
-The Project defines a one as a shooting that takes place in public and is not connected to domestic violence or street violence, leaving out family annihilations.
+The Project defines a mass shooting as a shooting that takes place in public and is not connected to domestic violence or street violence, leaving out family annihilations.

 By that metric, only eight mass shootings happened last year.